 The approach to local link monitoring used here is somewhat similar to that used in some routing protocols such as BGP, but the purpose differs in that we want to resolve errors to link and node level and report these as efficiently as possible for all entities in the network, while autonomously adapting to a wide variety of link qualities, including e.g. very lossy wireless channels.
-Our approach is more similar to heartbeat monitoring for fault localization in distributed systems (e.g. [67]) or local testing for fault detection (e.g. [68]), but these approaches do not resolve link or node failures or adapt fully to local conditions.
+Our approach is more similar to heartbeat monitoring for fault localization in distributed systems (e.g. [67]) or local testing for fault detection (e.g. [68]), but those methods do not resolve link or node failures or adapt fully to local conditions.
+In the approach that we propose, statistics is applied in order to detect and reduce the uncertainty of a potential fault.
+Further, the algorithm adapts to varying network conditions which increases the robustness to e.g. false alarms.

-Our approach to distributed fault-management approach is to perform necessary operations in two steps.
+Our approach to distributed fault-management is to perform necessary operations in two steps.
 In the first step, abnormal network behaviour is detected using local measurements at each node, aggregate measures from subnets, and probes, in order to test the accessibility on network level of links and nodes, or the availability of services on the application level.
 The second step is initialized whenever a node has detected a possibly anomalous node in the first phase, in order to localize the fault to a certain node, process or link.

 For the developed algorithm, we assume that each node can perform a simple end-to-end test transaction, such as an ICMP request, on its neighbours, and measure the latency of this request.
 Further, each node needs to know the local topology, which in this case means awareness of all other nodes within two hops.
 Whenever a new node connects to existing nodes, it announces its presence and receives information about all nodes within two hops.
 The existing nodes that the new node is connected to notify all nodes about the added node, such that all neighbour lists are kept consistent.
-How this can be done in terms of the framework architecture is described in Chapter 3.
+How this can be done in terms of the framework architecture is described in Section 3.7.1.

 If the local topology is known, simple test transactions are done to perform active probing for detecting faulty components and links.
-Each node probes its neighbours at time intervals that are determined by probe reply delays measured on the link to which the neighbour is connected.
-Using the simplifying assumption that dropping a request is independent of the time to get a response Δt , the probability of getting a response to the probe within Δt is where P(t) is the probability density of probe responses at t, and P(D) is the probability of a dropped request.
-Further, we assume that all probes are statistically independent, which allows us to write the total probability of lacking a response given a set of probes $\{R{At}^{(1)}, R{At}^{(2)}, ..., R{At}^{(n)}\}$ is calculated as such that with each failed probe the probability of a response decreases.
-When the probability of not receiving a response given previous probes has reached below a predefined threshold, a fault has been detected, and the process of fault localisation is triggered.
+Each node probes its neighbours at time intervals that are adaptively determined by probe reply delays measured on the link to which the neighbour is connected.
+This way the link load with respect to probe traffic is reduced, compared to other methods with fixed probing intervals.
+Using the simplifying assumption that dropping a request is independent of the time to get a response $\Delta t$ , the probability of getting a response to the probe within $\Delta t$ is where P(t) is the probability density of probe responses at t, and P(D) is the probability of a dropped request.
+Further, we assume that all probes are statistically independent, which allows us to write the total probability of lacking a response given a set of probes $\{R{\Delta t}^{(1)}, R{\Delta t}^{(2)}, ..., R{\Delta t}^{(n)}\}$ as such that with each failed probe the probability of a response decreases.
+When the probability of not receiving a response given previous probes has reached below a predefined threshold, a fault has been detected, and the process of fault localization is triggered.

-$$P(R{\Delta t}) = (1 - P(D)) \int_0^{\Delta t} P(t) dt$$ (1)
+$$P(R{\Delta t}) = (1 - P(D)) \int_0^{\Delta t} P(t) dt \tag{1}$$